amirbadr/covid19_dashboard/README.md

 All the maps and charts in this dashboard are interactive and you can hover over and zoom in and zoom out to different provinces and regions.

-June 5: Added US counties map
+June 5: Added US counties map <br>
 July 1: Added Trend maps